-- Prior to beginning the assessment, explain clearly to the parent / caregiver that this is not a test and that the most important thing is that you are able to assess the responses of the child. - Encourage the adults to sit out of view of the question cards, to limit their ability to provide answers. - Use the child's name when asking a question. - Direct eye contact at the child rather than the adult(s) in the room.
+- Prior to beginning the assessment, explain clearly to the parent / caregiver that this is not a test and that the most important thing is that you are able to assess the responses of the child. - Encourage the adults to sit out of view of the question cards, to limit their ability to provide answers. - Use the child's name when asking a question. - Maintain a direct eye contact with the child rather than the adult(s) in the room.